ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_analysis/de_analysis_prepare_mm.md

 ## Install the needed R packages

-Set some options and make sure the packages edgeR, gplots, RColorBrewer, topGO, KEGGREST, Rgraphviz and org.Mm.eg.db are installed (if not install it), and then load
+Set some options and make sure the packages edgeR, gplots, RColorBrewer, topGO, KEGGREST, Rgraphviz and org.Mm.eg.db are installed (if not install it), and then load.

-In the R console run the following commands
+In the R console run the following commands *one at a time*:
 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")